Crash Course in Romance

 Crash Course in Romance (Korean: 일타 스캔들) is a 2023 South Korean television series directed by Yoo Je-won, and starring Jeon Do-yeon and Jung Kyung-ho.
-It aired from January 14 to March 5, 2023 on tvN's Saturdays and Sundays at 21:10 (KST) time slot.
+It aired on tvN from January 14 to March 5, 2023, every Saturday and Sunday at 21:10 (KST) for 16 episodes.
 It is also available for streaming on Netflix in selected regions.

-The series was a commercial hit and became one of the highest-rated dramas in Korean cable television history.

 Synopsis

 The series follows the bittersweet relationship between a banchan shop owner whose daughter enters the war of Korea's college entrance exams, and a top hagwon instructor.